SAP-samples/connecting-systems-services-integration-suite-codejam/troubleshooting.md

     <i>Deploy status - HTTP address error</i>
     </p>

+- #### SecureStoreException: Secure Parameter not available Check the value set in the integration flow external parameters, e.g. `eu-bp-dependants-api-key-alias` or `americas-bp-dependants-api-key-alias`.
+This value is case-sensitive and needs to match the name of the deployed component(s) in Security Material.

 - #### HTTP 401 Unauthorized error when sending requests to the integration flow
     1. Ensure that you are including authorization details in your request.
 In our case, that would be a Bearer token in the Authorization HTTP header.
     2. If the Authorization header is set, the Bearer token may have expired.
 Refresh the token by sending a request to the token URL (In Postman collection - `cloud-integration > POST Token`) and then retry sending the request to the integration flow.